 10 Beauty Tricks Australian Women Swear By

-We may admire French women for their laissez-faire beauty approach (no one can master “I woke up like this” hair quite like them), but when it comes to looking sun-kissed and beach-ready, we look to our sisters in a certain southern, warmer climate for inspiration—Australia, where else?
-Yes, Australian women, with their sea-salt hair and glowing skin, perfectly capture laid-back, idyllic summer beauty—and the fact they’re able to look that way year round only makes us more jealous of their sun goddess appeal.
+We may admire French women for their laissez-faire beauty approach (no one can master “I woke up like this” hair quite like them), but when it comes to looking sun-kissed and beach-ready, we look to our very own warmer climate for inspiration—Australia, where else?
+Yes, Australian women, with their sea-salt hair and glowing skin, perfectly capture laid-back, idyllic summer beauty—and the fact we’re able to look that way year round only makes us feel even luckier.

-To try and borrow some of their glow, we interviewed three Australian women—a model, beauty editor, and natural health guru—and asked them for their best beauty secrets.
-Because if we can’t have blue skies and balmy temps all year, at least we can try to look like we do.
-Keep scrolling for 10 beauty tricks Australian women swear by!
+To try and enhance some of our glow, we interviewed three Australian women—a businesswoman, beauty editor, and natural health guru—and asked them for their best beauty secrets.
+Keep scrolling for 10 beauty tricks Australian women swear by.